Lanex69/Security-Telemetry-Engine/README.md

 # Mini SOC Research Testbed

 **Security Telemetry Engine** is a reproducible SOC testbed designed to generate, correlate, and analyze attack telemetry.
-It integrates Zeek, Wazuh, and the Elastic Stack to measure false-positive reduction, detection latency, and alert volume across host and network data sources.
+It integrates Zeek and the Wazuh Stack (Manager, Indexer, Dashboard) to analyze telemetry and measure alert noise reduction.
 A custom Python-based web-pentest toolkit is used to simulate realistic attack traffic and generate diverse telemetry.

 ---